t1rate01/snakegametutorial/README.md

  -- Prevented snake from making a 180 on itself, and colliding with itself causes gameover

- Plans:
+ Added:
- -- Locally stored highscores per difficulty
+ -- Locally stored highscores

+Current state:
+Run npm install in snake directory, run npx expo app and connect to your phone.
+Enter username, press enter on phones keyboard.
+Select difficulty and play, the game starts paused.
+Play the game until failure, or